denzakh/dz-live-filter/README.md

 ![](https://raw.githubusercontent.com/denzakh/dz-live-filter/master/demo-full/slides/slides.gif)

-* Full demo [English](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-en.html) или [Russian](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-ru.html) - allows you to see all the possibilities.
+* [Full demo](https://denzakh.github.io/dz-live-filter/demo-full/demo-full-en.html) - allows you to see all the possibilities.
 * [Minimal demo](https://denzakh.github.io/dz-live-filter/demo/demo.html) - convenient to use as a template for development.

 ## Getting Started